Essential Website Maintenance – Thursday 9th January 2020

 No. Local councils cannot legally disregard criteria when applying speed restrictions to local roads.
 We assess all speed limits impartially based on national criteria set by Welsh Government.

-Welsh Government has published exceptions criteria detailing how highway authorities can set exceptions to 20mph speed limits on restricted roads in Wales.
+Welsh Government published exceptions criteria detailing how highway authorities can set exceptions to 20mph speed limits on restricted roads in Wales.

 To apply an exception to a restricted road, we must have a clear and reasoned case which shows that there is strong evidence that keeping a higher speed limit would be safe.